-This section provides the overall direction for achieving integrated management of significant values and matters in the coastal environment (i.e. both the coastal marine area and areas where coastal processes, influences or qualities are significant) in order to achieve the objectives of this Plan.
+This section provides the overall direction for achieving integrated management of significant values and matters in the coastal environment (i.e. both the coastal marine area and areas landward where coastal processes, influences or qualities are significant and as indicatively shown on the planning maps (43)) in order to achieve the objectives of this Plan.

-The policies apply to all activities in the coastal environment, regardless of which coastal management area the activity may fall within (coastal management areas are identified in Schedule 1 and their characteristics are described in Policy 1).
+The policies apply to all activities in the coastal marine area but include consideration of uses, values and relationships across the wider coastal (53) environment.
+The policies set out a coastal management framework, provide for use and development, protect, maintain and enhance significant and outstanding values, and manage coastal hazards and risks to public health and safety-regardless of which coastal management area the activity may fall within (coastal management areas are identified in Schedule 1 and their characteristics are described in Policy 1).
+(43)